biopragmatics/oquat/docs/unknowns/source/uberon.md

 </details>

-## `GOC` (4)
+## `GOC`

+There are 4 usages of `GOC` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC).

 | curie                |   usages | nodes                                                                                                                            |
 |----------------------|----------|----------------------------------------------------------------------------------------------------------------------------------|